Stephen Colbert: Awards and honors

 On December 20, 2007, Colbert was named Celebrity of the Year by The Associated Press.
 On April 2, 2008, he received a Peabody Award for The Colbert Report, saying, "I proudly accept this award and begrudgingly forgive the Peabody Committee for taking three years to recognize greatness".
 In 2008, Colbert won the Emmy Award for writing again, this time as a writer for The Colbert Report.
 Colbert delivered the Class Day address to the graduating class of Princeton University on June 2, 2008, and accepted the Class of 2008 Understandable Vanity Award, consisting of a sketch of Colbert and a mirror.
 He also has been announced as the Person of the Year for the 12th annual Webby Awards.

 In January 2010, Colbert received the Grammy Award for Best Comedy Album for his album A Colbert Christmas: The Greatest Gift of All!.
 He also announced the nominees for Song of the Year while toting a pre-released Apple iPad.
 Colbert was the 2011 commencement speaker for Northwestern University, and received an honorary degree.
 In 2013, Colbert again won the Emmy award for writing for The Colbert Report.
 In 2014, Colbert won the 2014 Best Spoken Word Album for his audiobook America Again: Re-becoming The Greatness We Never Weren't.
 In January 2013, Rolling Stone named him number 2 in their "The 50 Funniest People Now" list.
 In December 2014, Paste named his Twitter one of "The 75 Best Twitter Accounts of 2014" ranking it at number 7.
 Colbert received an honorary degree from Wake Forest University as the 2015 commencement speaker.

 In 2015, Colbert was awarded the third highest honor within the Department of the Army Civilian Awards, the Outstanding Civilian Service Award, for substantial contributions to the U.S. Army community.
 In 2017, 2018, 2019, and 2022 Colbert was named one of "The 35 Most Powerful People in New York Media" by The Hollywood Reporter.
 He was chosen as one of GQ's "Men of the Year" for its December 2017 issue.
 Colbert was placed at number 32 in Vanity Fairs "2018 New Establishment List".
 Other placements in earlier lists include number 40 in 2017 and number 28 in 2011.

 In May 2021, Colbert received an honorary Doctor of Humane Letters degree from Yale University.
 In March 2025, he was named Honorary Patron of the University Philosophical Society at Trinity College Dublin in Ireland.
-He is set to receive the "Ripple of Hope Award" granted by the Robert F. Kennedy Human Rights organization in December 2025.
+In December 2025, Colbert would receive the Ripple of Hope Award granted by the Robert F. Kennedy Human Rights organization.
+In 2026 he was awarded the Dean's Cross for Servant Leadership by the Virginia Theological Seminary.
+In March 2026, Colbert was honored with the "Walter Bernstein Award" at the 78th Writers Guild of America Awards.
+According to an NBC poll, released in March 2026, Colbert alongside Pope Leo XIV were ranked as the most positive public figures amongst registered voters.